 The WCSC Secretary is also the ECJT Secretary.

-All decisions that affect the joint treasury are delegated by the WCSC to the ECJT
+All decisions that affect the joint treasury are delegated by the WCSC to the ECJT.

 Voting members of the ECJT are the chairs, vice-chairs, secretaries, and treasurers of 802.11 and 802.15, the groups that form the joint treasury.